EeshanDutta007/HealthX/README.md

 <img src = "images/Signup.jpeg" height=300>
 </p>

-2) Once Signed in, there will be 4 options in the Bottom Navigation bar :-
+2) Once Signed in, there will be 4 options in the Bottom Navigation bar:-

   - **Symptoms** - Takes in symptoms from the user that he/she is suffering from and predict roughly the chance of having breast cancer.